PHP is one of the oldest and most popular web development languages, and Laravel is its most popular framework. In this article, we discuss why.

 Choosing the right framework for your application is one of the most difficult aspects of the initial stages of project development.
 Although the general criteria for a development team to choose the framework are – the cost of development, their experience with it, popularity of the framework, etc., there are several other factors like third-party integrations, deployment, testing and many more that need deliberate consideration.

-The PHP scripting language has a variety of frameworks with robust technical capabilities such as – Laravel, Symfony, CodeIgniter, Yii 2, Phalcon, CakePHP, Zend , Slim, etc. Yet, Laravel has retained the top position on the list of top PHP MVC frameworks. .
+The PHP scripting language has a variety of frameworks with robust technical capabilities such as – Laravel, Symfony, CodeIgniter, Yii 2, Phalcon, CakePHP, Zend, Slim, etc. Yet, Laravel has retained the top position on top PHP MVC frameworks.

-So, what is the reason to gain such a huge popularity and how it covers all the things that your web application needs?
+So, what is the reason to gain such immense popularity, and how does it cover all the things that your web application needs?

-Let’s find out in this blog that takes a deep dive into what exactly is Laravel and the reasons why Laravel remains the leading PHP framework even today.
+In this blog, let's find out that takes a deep dive into what is Laravel and why Laravel remains the leading PHP framework even today.

 What is Laravel?

 Laravel is an open source PHP web framework developed and maintained by Taylor Otwell as an attempt to provide a more advanced alternative to the CodeIgniter framework.
 Its architectural patterns are majorly based on Symfony.